Pueblo pottery

-Pueblo pottery are ceramic objects made by the indigenous Pueblo people and their antecedents, the Ancestral Puebloans and Mogollon cultures in the Southwestern United States and Northern Mexico.
+Pueblo pottery are ceramic objects made by the Indigenous Pueblo people and their antecedents, the Ancestral Puebloans and Mogollon cultures in the Southwestern United States and Northern Mexico.

 For centuries, pottery has been central to pueblo life as a feature of ceremonial and utilitarian usage.
 The clay is locally sourced, most frequently handmade (not thrown on a potters wheel nor cast in a mold), and fired traditionally in an earthen pit.
-These items take the form of storage jars, canteens, serving bowls, seed jars, and ladles, serving the needs of daily life.
+These items take the form of storage jars, canteens, serving bowls, seed jars, and ladles.
 Some utility wares were undecorated except from simple corrugations or marks made with a stick or fingernail, however many examples for centuries were painted with abstract or representational motifs.
-Some pueblos made effigy vessels, fetishes or figurines such as Cochiti Pueblo.
+Some pueblos made effigy vessels, fetishes or figurines.
 During modern times, pueblo pottery was produced specifically as an art form to serve an economic function.
 This role is not dissimilar to prehistoric times when pottery was traded throughout the Southwest, and in historic times after contact with the Spanish colonialists.